agustinov/FFmpeg-Cedrus/README.md

 libpixman-1-dev, libvdpau-dev, libxext-dev, libxt-dev, libcedrus1, libvdpau-sunxi1,
 maybe: SDL (for ffplay), X11 core (for server Linux without desktop).

+If you get "Error retrieving the data from a VDPAU surface", you need to install the modified libcedrus, libvdpau-sunxi libraries (see *2.
+Installing dependencies*).
+Make sure to remove libcedrus1, libvdpau-sunxi1, they will prevent running modified libraries.

 If you get the error "No device available for decoder: device type vdpau needed for codec h264", make sure that your FFmpeg includes the h264_vdpau decoder.